 The Metro Washington Association of Blind Athletes (MWABA) seeks to connect visually impaired individuals in Washington, DC, Maryland and

 Virginia with activities that will help them live healthy, active and balanced lifestyles.
 MWaba sponsors goalball clinics.
 In addition, it supports judo classes and plans to initiate running groups.
 For more information, visit its web site at:

 MWABA holds goalball practices on various Saturdays and Sundays.
-The Saturday practices will take place at the gym at the Columbia Heights Community Center at 1480 Gerard Street NW.
-The center is located between 14th and 15th Streets NW, near the Columbia Heights metro station.
-The Sunday practices will take place at the DC JCC at 1529 16th St. NW.
-Once you go through the lobby, the gym is downstairs.
+Practices will take place at either the gym at the Columbia Heights Community Center at 1480 Gerard Street NW or the DC JCC at 1529 16th St. NW.
+The Columbia Heights Community Center is located between 14th and 15th Streets NW, near the Columbia Heights metro station.
+If the practice is at the DC JCC, once you go through the lobby, the gym is downstairs.
 There are a few free parking spots at the JCC.
 Just buzz in at the gate and let the receptionist know that you are there for goalball.
 It is also located just a few blocks from the Dupont Circle Metro.

 Free yoga Classes will generally take place on various Sundays during the afternoon at the Kali Yoga Studio at 3423 14th St. NW, just three blocks from the Columbia Heights metro station.
 Yoga mats will be provided, and all MWABA yoga instructors have experience working with blind and visually impaired students.
 Just bring comfortable clothes and a willingness to try new things.
 Please contact Karla Gilbride at firstname.lastname@example.org to find out when the next class will be held.